Maddie Mortimer: 'When I read the final 20 pages to my dad and sister, we all cried'

 The author of Maps of Our Spectacular Bodies talks about the playfulness of poetry, reading her mother’s diaries and finding inspiration in movies

-Maddie Mortimer was born in London in 1996 to a family of writers: both her mother and her maternal grandfather were also authors.
+Maddie Mortimer was longlisted for the Booker Prize in 2022.
+She was born in London in 1996 to a family of writers: both her mother and her maternal grandfather were also authors.

 Mortimer received her BA in English Literature from the University of Bristol.
 Her writing has featured in the Times and her short films have screened at festivals around the world.
 She is co-writing a TV series currently in development with Various Artists Ltd. In 2019, she completed the Faber Academy Writing a Novel course.